vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 #Basic MVC Configuration
 ###Dispatcher Servlet
 - Implementation of Front Controller Pattern (see Patterns of Enterprise Application Architecture)
-- Single point of entry - handle all incomming requests
+- Single point of entry - handle all incoming requests
 - Orchestrates request handling by delegating requests to additional components (@Controllers, Views, View Resolvers, handler mappers, ...)
 - Can map directly to /, but then exception for handling static resources needs to be configured